Aka: Ray Wyman Jr, Blogger, Content Creator, SEO/SERP Strategist, and Builder of Websites

-I’m Ray Wyman Jr. I’m a project ready freelance writer with more than 30 years of experience in all media.
-I have extensive experience in content creation, content marketing, public relations, promotions, website creation, and project management.
-My work often includes SEO/SEM analysis and optimization, social media, website promotions, ghost blogging, and presentation.
-I’m also an technical writer with experience in composing technical training manuals for heavy machinery, network operation centers, and complex standard operating procedures.
-I work for clients all over the U.S. and in China, and Europe – all from my home office in Orange County, CA. Heavypen’s slogan is “Content creation for a Word-Hungry World.”
-My specialty is keeping costs low and content effective for small to medium-sized businesses.
+Take advantage of my extensive experience and knowledge of content development, SEO/SEM analysis and optimization, social media, website promotions, blogging, and presentation.
+Looking for a blogging coach?
+I do that too!
+I work for clients all over the U.S. and in China, and Europe – all from my home office in Orange County, CA. Heavypen’s slogan is “Content creation for a Word-Hungry World,” with a focus on keeping costs low and content effective for small to medium-sized businesses.

 By the time I completed my journalism degree at Cal State Long Beach in 1982, I was already published in about a half-dozen newspapers, journals, and business trade publications.
 I wrote my first book in 1987 (Companion to Rare Coin Collecting).
 I launched my first website (all hard-coded HTML) in 1996 for one of the first nonprofit education organizations dedicated to helping public education take advantage of the promise of the “information superhighway” (what a superlative).
 Heavypen.com was launched on November 7, 1997 (see the history).
 I’m the author of The Art of Jack Kirby and I am currently working with The Jack Kirby Museum in the ongoing effort to curate works by the true King of Comics.
 I also worked as a story writer for the Star Trek television franchise.

 Services and Specialties